graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 Setttings of parameters are mostly in line with experiments for entity integrity.
 In addition, the list *percentage_to_update* represents the amount of records for the respective experiment scenario that are being updated.
 For each value in the list the experiment will be run multiple times according to the amount specified under *runs*.
 There is no need to specify the precision we use to measure results due to the longer execution time of experiments in this case.

+### 3. Benchmark Query and Refresh Operations Experiments

+To run these experiments the user needs to execute the python scripts in the [corresponding foler](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/queries_and_refresh_operations/scripts).